Heroes Don’t Wear Capes

 I grew up on the Southside of Chicago.
 My family was low-income and working class.
 We made do with what we had.
-I’m new to the middle-class thanks to an education, and my military service (An honorable mention to my all student loans too!)
-I’m still connected to working-class struggles though.
+I’m new to the middle-class thanks to a college education and my military service (An honorable mention to my all student loans too!)
+I’m still connected to working-class struggles, though.
 My partner and I have many family members who work hard for low wages, no vacation time, and few employee healthcare benefits every day.

 The Democratic and Republican parties can fight tooth and nail over who gets the ‘working-class’ vote.
-Trends are changing in the United States of America, the first two decades of the new millennia we’ve been through 9-11, the Great Recession, the first black president, and rise and fall of Myspace (Thanks Zuckerberg!)
+Trends are changing in the United States of America.
+In the first two decades of the new millennium, we’ve been through 9-11, the Great Recession, the first black president, and the rise and fall of Myspace (Thanks, Zuckerberg!)
 The country remains a plutocracy, and under the current administration, it’s become apparently transparent.

-The rise of Senator Bernie Sanders, and Elizabeth Warren.
+The rise of Senator Bernie Sanders and Elizabeth Warren.
 And the surprise political ascent of Alexandria Ocasio-Cortez in New York City has shifted the political landscape.
-People are demanding economic justice in a system designed to favor those with the most resources.
-As the corporate wings, of both the Democratic and Republican party deal with the fallout from the 2016 election.
+People demand economic justice in a system that favors those with the most resources.
+As the corporate wings of both the Democratic and Republican parties deal with the fallout from the 2016 election.
 They’re scrambling to maintain the status quo, but the uprising continues.
 Socialism is no longer a dirty word.
 Countless hardworking Americans are fighting to raise the minimum wage to $15 an hour.
-Medicare for all is being touted as a solution to our nations broken healthcare system.
+Medicare for all is being touted as a solution to our nation’s broken healthcare system.
 Infrastructure upgrades and green jobs are the next big thing.
 Folks are starting to demand affordable childcare and education.

 We have some significant challenges ahead of us.
 The political and racial tensions in America at this moment have not been this precarious since the volatile 1960s.
 The only thing guaranteed in the future is change.
 The biggest change needs to be recognizing the new economy and finally acknowledging who the real working class heroes are.
 Because they come in all genders, ages, colors, and shades.
 Like, said before, they may not run America, but they damn sure make America run.